odinecse/tunetab/README.md

   - [ ] vote count on vote
 - general
   - [ ] MAKE INTO PRIVATE VOYORISTIC APP, ONLY ROOM CREATOR CAN SKIP, etc... ?
+    - [ ] TUNETAB, A WAY OF TELLING YOUR FRIENDS, HEY LOOK AT THIS!
   - [ ] stop recommender, pause problems
   - [ ] save videos you like, export those in json?
   - [x] auto play next functionality for music exploration...